 - (i) Residents may not participate in lotteries organised abroad as such participation contravenes the Lotteries Act, 1997 (Act No. 57 of 1997). - (ii) In terms of the National Gambling Act, 2004 (Act No. 7 of 2004), as amended by the National Gambling Amendment Act, 2008 (Act No. 10 of 2008), residents may not participate in any gambling activities not authorised in terms of the aforementioned Act. - (iii) Accordingly, Authorised Dealers must decline requests to purchase foreign currency for such purposes in all instances. - (iv) Residents may not use their credit and/or debit cards in South Africa to facilitate payments for the above-mentioned purposes.
 In addition all issuers of American Express, Diners Club, MasterCard and Visa cards may not accept such debits against resident cardholder's accounts in respect of the payment for foreign lottery tickets or online gambling activities.

-B.17 Foreign currency holdings and other foreign assets
+B.17 Foreign currency holdings and other foreign assets held by private individuals (natural persons) resident in South Africa

 (A) Foreign earned income